 Missing master files in dodgy EOH tender baffle Parliament

-The Portfolio Committee on Home Affairs is critical of the delay in concluding an investigation into the missing master files in a R400 million contract involving EOH.
+Yesterday, the Portfolio Committee on Home Affairs was unanimously critical of the delay in concluding an investigation into the missing master files in the ABIS contract with EOH.

 The committee says the conclusion of the investigation is integral for effective consequence management and is crucial if the state is to win the fight against corruption.

 “We find the delay unfortunate in the context that the committee had made recommendations for the urgent conclusion of the matter,” says advocate Bongani Bongo, chairperson of the committee.